Quinoa: Recipes, Nutritional Information, and How to Prepare It

 Quinoa is a good source of iron, manganese, phosphorus, magnesium, and zinc.
 Compared with rice, it has about 3x more nutrients.
 They’re fairly similar in terms of calories, but quinoa also has more protein and fiber.
 While both quinoa and rice can be part of a healthy diet, quinoa does have more nutritional benefits.

 - Brown Rice– Can’t find quinoa but still looking for a gluten-free option?
 Try brown rice!
 In most cases, it can be swapped out without much of a difference.
+I love it in this rice cooker Mexican rice!

 - Farro– Farro is another grain I love to use in soups and salads.
 It has a nice, chewy texture that doesn’t get mushy when cooked in soups and it holds it’s shape in salads, similar to quinoa.